 I was given Patch for Christmas that same year.
 I had a few Sindy fashions, mostly the cheaper ones but I did have “Emergency Ward” the nurse outfit.
 Over the years I lost most of the bits.
 Patch’s head came loose and stupidly I got rid of her but Sindy stayed.

-The Hasbro Sindy’s I don’t like at all and I will never have these in my collection.
+The Hasbro Sindy’s I don’t like at all and I will never have these or the Tesco dolls in my collection.

 As I mentioned at the beginning of this page there are some excellent Sindy sites on the internet.
 Here are links to some of them: